Causal inference methods for combining randomized trials and observational studies: a review: Software for combining RCT and observational data

 \subsection{Review of available implementations}

 An \modif{important} point to bridge the gap between theory and practice is the availability of software.
-In recent years, there have been more and more solutions for users interested in causal inference and causation, see \cite{tikka2017identifying, guo2018survey, yao2020survey} for surveys.
+In recent years, there have been more and more solutions for users interested in causal inference and causation, see \cite{tikka2017identifying, guo2018survey, yao2020survey} for surveys \modiff{and \cite{mayer2022cran} for a task view of \texttt{R} implementations}.
 Regarding the specific subject of this article, we present in Table~\ref{tab:software} the implementations available about both identifiability and estimators.
-The available implementations are often dedicated to specific sampling designs and estimators are different from nested and non-nested framework.
+The available implementations are often dedicated to specific sampling designs and, as mentioned, estimators are different from nested and non-nested framework.
 As a consequence, a new user has to pay attention to all of these practical -- but fundamental -- details.